Survey of Active Recreational Needs in the Bays Precinct

-We held a series of Open House events at Glebe Markets, Rozelle Collectors Markets and Brewery Yard Markets in November 2015 and May, August and November 2016 to discuss and answer your questions about The Transformation Plan and the next steps for this exciting project.
+We held a series of Open House events at Glebe Markets, Rozelle Collectors Markets and Brewery Yard Markets in November 2015, May, August and November 2016 and April 2017 to discuss and answer your questions about The Transformation Plan and the next steps for this exciting project.
 Watch this page for our next Open House events.

 White Bay Power Station Industry Event 2015

 UrbanGrowth NSW announced a Request For Proposals (RFP) to identify organisations that are capable of delivering a globally recognised transformation of the White Bay Power Station and its surrounds.
 The RFP opened on Friday 30 October 2015 and will close on Thursday 25 February 2016.

 Interested organisations attended an industry briefing about the White Bay Power Station RFP on Friday 30 October 2015.
 The briefing also included an exhibition by University of Technology Sydney and University of NSW students.

 The Bays Precinct Sydneysiders Summit was a free public event, open to everyone and it was aimed at building public knowledge, understanding and participation in the transformation of The Bays Precinct.
 The event was held at Australian Technology Park (ATP) at Eveleigh.